Andrei Rublev (film): Casting

 Tarkovsky cast Anatoly Solonitsyn for the role of Andrei Rublev.
-At this time Solonitsyn was an unknown actor at a theater in Sverdlovsk.
+At this time Solonitsyn was an unknown actor at a theatre in Sverdlovsk.
 According to Tarkovsky everybody had a different image of the historical figure of Andrei Rublev, thus casting an unknown actor who would not remind viewers of other roles was his favoured approach.
-Solonitsyn, who had read the film script in the film magazine Iskusstvo Kino, was very enthusiastic about the role, traveled to Moscow at his own expense to meet Tarkovsky and even declared that no one could play this role better than him.
+Solonitsyn, who had read the script in the film magazine Iskusstvo Kino, was very enthusiastic about the role, travelled to Moscow at his own expense to meet Tarkovsky and even declared that no one could play this role better than him.
 Tarkovsky felt the same, saying that "with Solonitsyn I simply got lucky".
 For the role of Andrei Rublev he required "a face with great expressive power in which one could see a demoniacal single-mindedness".
 To Tarkovsky, Solonitsyn provided the right physical appearance and the talent of showing complex psychological processes.
 Solonitsyn would continue to work with the director, appearing in Solaris, Mirror, and Stalker, and in the title role of Tarkovsky's 1976 stage production of Hamlet in Moscow's Lenkom Theatre.
 Before his death from cancer in 1982, Solonitsyn was also intended to play protagonist Andrei Gorchakov in Tarkovsky's 1983 Italian-Russian co-production Nostalghia, and to star in a project titled The Witch which Tarkovsky would significantly alter into his final production, The Sacrifice.